 \section{Introduction}

-\looseness-1 Safe deployment of ML models in the open world hinges on a critical capability: recognizing and gracefully handling inputs that fall outside their training distribution.
-When faced with such out-of-distribution (OOD) data -- samples from novel contexts or unknown classes -- a robust model should signal its uncertainty rather than making a confident, and likely incorrect, prediction~\citep{msp, msp_failed_01, msp_failed_02}.
-The ability to reliably detect OOD inputs is thus paramount for safety-critical systems, from medical diagnosis~\citep{medical_diagnosis_01, medical_diagnosis_02} to autonomous driving~\citep{autonomous}.
+\looseness-1 Safe deployment of ML models in the open world hinges on a critical capability: recognizing and handling inputs that fall outside their training distribution.
+When faced with such out-of-distribution (OOD) data, which consist of samples from novel contexts or unknown classes, a robust model should signal its uncertainty rather than making a confident and likely incorrect prediction~\cite{msp, msp_failed_01, msp_failed_02}.
+The ability to reliably detect OOD inputs is thus paramount for safety-critical systems, from medical diagnosis~\cite{medical_diagnosis_01, medical_diagnosis_02} to autonomous driving~\cite{autonomous}.

-To address this challenge, researchers have developed a wide array of OOD detection techniques.
-While some approaches modify the model's training objective~\citep{training_time_10, cider, ssn}, a particularly prominent line of work involves \textit{post-hoc} methods, which do not require costly retraining.
-The resulting research has focused on scoring functions or modifying the penultimate layer features of a pre-trained network to distinguish between in-distribution (ID) and OOD samples~\citep{msp, energy, ASH, SCALE}.
-These approaches share a unexamined, fundamental limitation: they operate on a feature vector produced by \textit{global average pooling (GAP)}.
-While effective for classification, GAP is inherently a lossy operation as it summarizes each channel's entire spatial activation map -- a rich distribution of spatial responses -- into a single value.
-In doing so, it permanently discards crucial information cues about spread and peak intensity of activation distribution, which we contend are powerful signals for identifying anomalies.
+\looseness-1 To address this challenge, numerous studies have explored approaches for detecting OOD samples in deep learning.
+While some methods modify the model's training objective~\cite{training_time_10, cider, ssn}, a particularly prominent line of work focuses on \textit{post-hoc} methods, which do not require costly retraining.
+In the post-hoc setting, the majority of prior work has concentrated on estimating OOD uncertainty from the activation space of a neural network, for example by leveraging model outputs~\cite{msp, deep_ensembles, odin, energy, ReAct, DICE, ASH, SCALE}, feature representations~\cite{knn, maha_distance}, or gradient information~\cite{GradNorm}.
+Despite their differences, these approaches share a fundamental and largely unexamined limitation.
+They operate on feature vectors produced by \textit{global average pooling (GAP)}.
+Although effective for classification, GAP is inherently a lossy operation because it summarizes each channel's spatial activation map, which contains a rich distribution of spatial responses, into a single scalar value.
+In doing so, it permanently discards potentially informative cues about the spread and peak intensity of the activation distribution, which we argue are powerful signals for identifying anomalies.